stefanholzapfel/lit-starter/README.md

 # lit-starter
-A starter kit for lit-element apps
+A starter kit for lit-element apps using Typescript